 Ashlee's approach is more… eclectic.
 She doesn't just draw inspiration from the local design scene – her little black notebooks are filled with sketches, doodles, ideas, travel notes, photos and the latest international trends.
 One look at a blank space and you can already see the mental gears churning.
 Punchy designs.
 Subtle palettes.
 A well-travelled, contemporary feel, oozing sophistication and good taste.
 That's Ashlee in a nutshell.

 On the daily, Ashlee can usually be found:

-On the daily, Ryan can usually be found:
+On the daily, Rory can usually be found: